tom-leamon/design-patterns-JS/docs.md

 ```

 ### Mediator
-allows loose coupling between classes by being the only class that has detailed knowledge of their methods.
+Allows loose coupling between classes by being the only class that has detailed knowledge of their methods.
 ##### mediator_es6.js
 ```Javascript
 class TrafficTower {